ZiweiHu1015/MyPet-Service-Website/docs/final.md

 ### Authorization

-The users who have logged in can edit their information at the Users List website and delete their posts at the Post website.
+The users who have logged in can edit their information at the Users List website, create their pets' information, and add/delete their posts at the Post website.
 Although users can see others' information and posts, they can not successfully change other users' information and delete other users' posts.
 Others' data will not change, although users click the Edit or Delete button.
 For debugging, we also add messages to show on the console if a user tries to change or delete other's information or post.

 ## Division of Labor